reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ### Lifting state up {/*lifting-state-up*/}

-Currently, each `Square` component maintains a part of the game's state.
+Currently, each `Square` Component maintains a part of the game's state.
 To check for a winner in a tic-tac-toe game, the `Board` would need to somehow know the state of each of the 9 `Square` components.

 How would you approach that?
 At first, you might guess that the `Board` needs to "ask" each `Square` for that `Square`'s state.
 Although this approach is technically possible in React, we discourage it because the code becomes difficult to understand, susceptible to bugs, and hard to refactor.
-Instead, the best approach is to store the game's state in the parent `Board` component instead of in each `Square`.
-The `Board` component can tell each `Square` what to display by passing a prop, like you did when you passed a number to each Square.
+Instead, the best approach is to store the game's state in the parent `Board` Component instead of in each `Square`.
+The `Board` Component can tell each `Square` what to display by passing a prop, like you did when you passed a number to each Square.

-**To collect data from multiple children, or to have two child components communicate with each other, declare the shared state in their parent component instead.
-The parent component can pass that state back down to the children via props.
-This keeps the child components in sync with each other and with their parent.**
+**To collect data from multiple children, or to have two child Components communicate with each other, declare the shared state in their parent Component instead.
+The parent Component can pass that state back down to the children via props.
+This keeps the child Components in sync with each other and with their parent.**

-Lifting state into a parent component is common when React components are refactored.
+Lifting state into a parent Component is common when React Components are refactored.

 Let's take this opportunity to try it out.
-Edit the `Board` component so that it declares a state variable named `squares` that defaults to an array of 9 nulls corresponding to the 9 squares:
+Edit the `Board` Component so that it declares a state variable named `squares` that defaults to an array of 9 nulls corresponding to the 9 squares:

 ```js {3}
 // ...